Goals of the comprehensive plan update

 Planning Director Srikanth Yamala has said it is critical to address the county’s changing economic demands and opportunities during the update.

 Demographic and other data developed as part of a regional transportation plan adopted by the Gainesville-Hall Metropolitan Planning Organization last year will serve as a foundation for the comprehensive update, officials said.

+The process will take a year to complete.
 The plan was last updated in 2004.

 An online survey is available, and neighborhood associations are asked to participate.